dat-ecosystem-archive/docs/papers/dat-paper.md

 # 2. Dat

 Dat is a dataset synchronization protocol that does not assume a dataset is static or that the entire dataset will be downloaded.
-The main reference implementation is available from from npm as `npm install dat -g`.
+The main reference implementation is available from npm as `npm install dat -g`.

 The protocol is agnostic to the underlying transport e.g. you could implement Dat over carrier pigeon.
 The key properties of the Dat design are explained in this section.